thazhemadam/breaking-bad--characters-and-cast/README.md

 # Breaking Bad - Characters & Cast

 _Breaking Bad - Characters & Cast_ is a simple React application that displays the details of the characters casted (atleast those of any significance) in the popular TV Series, **Breaking Bad**.<br />
-Users can search for specific characters as well, to obtain some basic information about the characters, displayed on cards.
+Users can search for specific characters as well, to obtain some basic information about the characters, displayed on cards. <br />
+[The Breaking Bad API](https://breakingbadapi.com/) is used for retrieving the abovementioned information.
 <br /><br />

 ## Available Scripts